006jawad/006jawad/README.md

 -->

 # Hello everyone, :wave:
 My name is Md Tasnim Jawad.
-I am an undergraduate student from Bangladesh finishing my final year at Khulna University of Engineering and Technology.
-I am also an up-and-coming deep learning researcher.
+I am a graduate student from Khulna University of Engineering and Technology, Bangladesh.
+I like to see myself as an up-and-coming deep learning researcher.
 So far I have worked mostly on medical images.
 My primary tool for data processing is python and I am familiar with both Tensorflow and Pytorch frameworks.
 I have an obsession with AI and it drives me to learn more every day.
 I am a fast learner.
 ## [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=6VOwVbwAAAAJ)

 # My Work Experience: